 After publishing four print editions under founding Editor Candace Chellew, who had more than 20 years’ experience in the media, Whosoever moved online for good.
 At its peak, Whosoever.org received more than 500,000 web hits (remember those?) a year — and many readers wrote to say how it had either changed or literally saved their lives.

-For 18 years Whosoever‘s mission was to stay on the cutting edge of the LGBT movement for acceptance in both church and society.
-In the meantime Candace earned her Master of Theological Studies from the Candler School of Theology at Emory University in 2002, and in 2003 she was ordained by Gentle Spirit Christian Church of Atlanta.
-In 2008 she published “Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians, of which Anglican Archbishop Emeritus Desmond Tutu said:
+For its first 18 years, Whosoever‘s mission was to stay on the cutting edge of the LGBTQ+ movement for acceptance in both church and society.
+In the meantime, Candace earned her Master of Theological Studies from the Candler School of Theology at Emory University in 2002, and in 2003 she was ordained by Gentle Spirit Christian Church of Atlanta and went on to serve in ministry.
+In 2008 she published Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians, of which Anglican Archbishop Emeritus Desmond Tutu said:

 In Bulletproof Faith, Candace Chellew-Hodge reassures gays and lesbians that God loves them just as they were created and teaches them how to stand strong, with compassion and gentleness, against those who condemn them.